 The NFT Journey Begins…

 The first stop on my NFT purchase journey was the Yellowheart website.
-As a complete newbie to NFTs, which I’m sure a lot of people purchasing this Kings of Leon release were, I needed guidance.
 There were instructions on the website about how to purchase, albeit pretty basic, and also a link to a Youtube video that went more in-depth.
 The company also had the foresight to create a Discord.
 Discord is basically an online message board where questions can be asked and information swapped, in this case, regarding the purchase of the NFT.
 A great idea with actual Yellowheart employees on the message board to help out.

 Creating an Opensea account was pretty painless but then you have to also set up a wallet.
 This is where your purchases will be held and where you can store or sell your NFT.
 The Yellowheart website recommended I set up a wallet called MetaMask, which then links directly to the Opensea website from a web browser.
 As you can see, things were already starting to get a bit more complicated which will put some people off.
 The process is not as streamlined as it could be, but as more people set up wallets and the technology grows, it’s bound to get easier.